-Hmm, what to call this recipe??
-I kinda messed up a chewy granola bar recipe and ended up with absolutely awesome oatmeal, chocolate, peanut butter heaven!!
-How is that for a name??
+Hmm, what to call this chocolate bar recipe?
+I kind of messed up a chewy granola bar recipe and ended up with absolutely awesome oatmeal, chocolate, peanut butter heaven!
+How is that for a name?

 I’ve been on the lookout for a gooey, chewy granola bar recipe.
 I checked out some of my favorite sites, and I should have known Heavenly Homemaker’s has been on the same hunt.
 She, too, wanted one with no corn syrup, and of course, she came up with one.
 It is one I really want to try again so I can do it right and experience her true recipe, but oh my, am I glad I messed it up because the concoction it made was DELISH!

-*it is sorta like a chocolate oatmeal no bake cookie, but extra creamy and special. it almost reminds me of fudge, but with the added texture of the oats and occasional chewy sweetness of the dried cranberries–yum!
+This recipe is sort of like a chocolate oatmeal no bake cookie, but extra creamy and special.
+It almost reminds me of fudge, but with the added texture of the oats and occasional chewy sweetness of the dried cranberries--yum!

 Store in refrigerator.

 - 1/2 cup Peanut Butter

 - 1/4 cup Coconut Oil or another oil of your choice